MichiganNLP/video-fill-in-the-blank/README.md

 ## Setup

-If you are a macOS user, then you need to comment out following lines in `environment.yml`:
+If you are a macOS user, then you need to comment out the CUDA-related lines in `environment.yml`:

 ```yaml
 dependencies: